TomSoderling/TomSoderling.github.io/_posts/2018-01-20-Use-all-the-space-on-iPhone-X.md

  <img src="{{site.baseurl}}/images/UseAllTheSpaceOniPhoneX/centering3.png" style="width: 300px;"/>
  Now your image will stay centered on all device sizes

- 4. If you image is of high enough resolution, you can also click on the dashed arrows inside the box to allow it to be autosized on larger/smaller screen sizes.
+ 4. If your image is of high enough resolution, you can also click on the dashed arrows inside the box to allow it to be autosized on larger/smaller screen sizes.
  <img src="{{site.baseurl}}/images/UseAllTheSpaceOniPhoneX/centering4.png" style="width: 300px;"/>